DigitalCommons/mykomap-monolith/docs/config.md

 The `logo` field has 4 subfields

-- `showLogo` (required): this is a boolean, and it is necessary if a logo is to be used
 - `largeLogo`: the location of the large logo image e.g.: `/assets/logos/cwm-logo.png`
 - `smallLogo`: similar to above, the location of the small logo
 - `altText`: any alt text to be associated with the logo